Español

 • Speak with company representatives to identify plants that are safe to place in the right-of-way.

-• Limit activities in the right-of-way to gardening, farming and other uses that do not interfere with the safe operation of electric facilities.
+• Limit activities in the right-of-way to compatible uses such as gardening and farming that do not interfere with the safe operation of electric facilities.

 Frequently Asked Questions